legotrainkid/Legos-Railroader-Mod-Docs/LogosAndDeco.md

 A note for all components.
 They work using a unity system called decal projecters, with will "project" onto whatever surfaces are in the bounding box.
 They project in the direction of the blue arrow, and I have noticed some weird shader atrifacts may happen if the texture is being projected the wrong way.
 It will also flip text and images if oriented wrong.
 ![image](https://github.com/user-attachments/assets/3eb508a6-2bc2-46e5-b2e8-90bb4298fd23)

-## 1.1.0 Update
+## Decal Priority

-There are 2 new values added in this update, Priority and ColorLevel

 Priority tells Unity what order to render the decals in.
-Lower numbers (below 0) will be rendered first, higher numbers will be rendered last.
+Lower numbers (including below 0) will be rendered first, higher numbers will be rendered last.
 Lettering will always be priority 0.
 Decals with the same priority will be rendered in an upredictable order

-ColorLevel is the new system for telling the ColorPainter and ColorableImage what color to use.
-There are now 6 total colors, the 2 base game colors, and 4 new ones.
-The new ones start at 0, and the last one is 3
-The base game colors are -1 (Base) and -2 (Lettering).
+## ColorID

+The new color ID system allows for an infinite number of color slots to be used and applied to a piece of rolling stock.
+IDs are case sensitive, however, they will all be forced into uppercase in the customize window.
+Color IDs will automaticly be copied to coupled.
+Use `base` and `lettering` to use the vanilla colors.
+The old colorLevel and useSecondary values are no loger used or supported.

+## Smoothness

+There is a new smoothness value for all color and image shaders.
+This value will specifiy how shiny the decal will be.
+Anything that uses the `base` color will inherit the smoothness of the value underneath (like previous versions of the mod).
+This means that properly patching over text is now possible.

+## Custom/Set Text Box

+### ID

+The ID is used in a similar system to the ColorID system.
+Any text boxes that share the same ID with have their fonts and text sync.
+Set Text boxes will sync fonts with matching IDs, but not text

+### Font

+This allows you to specify a default font for the text box (EG. Default for the vanilla)

+### Default Text

+Allows you to specify a default value for the text box

+### Copy to Coupled

+Specifies whether the ID will be copied to other cars in the consist

+## Default Liveries

+This system allows you to setup a preset selection of colors, text, and font to apply to a locomotive (It does not handle component groups, they must be manually applied).
+Simply set the ID and value for each.

 ## Using Component Groups (Added in Library of Stuff V-1.4.0)